Top-rated local movers that handle El Paso to Madison moves

 - Madison’s population is about 60% less than El Paso.

-- Madison's public transportation has a score of 6 out of 10 versus El Paso's lower score of 4.
+- Madison’s public transportation score of 6 out of 10 is higher than El Paso’s score of 4.

 - Madison is more walkable than El Paso with a score of 50 out of 100 vs El Paso’s 40 out of 100.

 - With a score of 66 out of 100, Madison is more bike-friendly than El Paso, which has a score of 42 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

-Other things to consider for your El Paso vs. Madison move
+Other things to consider for your El Paso to Madison move

-- State licensing: Movers providing in-state relocation services in the Badger State must register with the Wisconsin Department of Transportation (WisDOT), but strictly speaking, itโs not a regulated state.
+- State licensing: Movers providing in-state relocation services in the Badger State must register with the Wisconsin Department of Transportation (WisDOT), but strictly speaking, it’s not a regulated state.
 However, movers must comply with individual insurance, licensing, and other state laws and regulations.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: To confirm a moving companyโs license in Wisconsin, visit the state's public utilities commission
+- State regulator: You can verify a Wisconsin moving company’s license by visiting the state’s public utilities commission.

 Where to live in Madison